 In July 2015, the Government published its 15-point productivity plan: Fixing the foundations: Creating a more prosperous nation.
 The plan aims to improve the UK’s transport and digital infrastructure, increase investment in the economy, enhance the skills of the workforce, build more houses, move people off welfare and into work, encourage exports, and rebalance economy away from London.

-International comparisons of labour productivity show that the UK is ranked equal fifth (with Canada) among the G7 countries, with Germany top and Japan bottom.
-In 2015, UK productivity was 18 percentage points below the rest of the G7 average, the same productivity gap as in 2014 and the largest since at least 1991 when the ONS data series began.
+International comparisons of labour productivity show that the UK was ranked fifth of the G7 countries, with Germany top and Japan bottom.
+In 2015, UK productivity was 19 percentage points below the rest of the G7 average, the same productivity gap as in 2014 and the largest since at least 1995 when the ONS data series began.
 Since 2007, only Italy has seen weaker productivity growth than the UK among G7 countries.